agfianf/agfianf.github.io/docs/blog/posts/devops-learning/012-project-dashboard-monitoring.md

 ## 1. Know What Metrics you want to Monitor

 Before we dive into the setup, let’s establish what metrics we want to monitor.
-In this article, we’ll focus on tracking cpu usage and memory usage on our server using Prometheus and its Node Exporter.
-Understanding memory usage is critical for maintaining system performance and preventing issues like slowdowns or crashes due to resource exhaustion.
+In this article, we’ll focus on tracking cpu and memory usage on our server using Prometheus and its Node Exporter.
+Understanding memory and cpu usage is critical for maintaining system performance and preventing issues like slowdowns or crashes due to resource exhaustion.

+- memory

 for memory explanation, i just write about that in [Monitoring Server Memory Usage with Prometheus Node Exporter](008-project-nodeexporter.md).
 Please read that first.

-This output provides a snapshot of memory utilization, which we’ll later compare with Prometheus metrics.
+- cpu

+To monitor CPU usage effectively, we’ll use Node Exporter to expose system metrics and Prometheus to collect them, focusing on the `node_cpu_seconds_total` metric.
+This metric tracks the total time the CPU spends in various modes (like user, system, and idle) allowing us to calculate usage as a percentage.

+A simple yet powerful PromQL query, `100 - (avg(rate(node_cpu_seconds_total{mode="idle"}[3m])) * 100)`, gives us the average CPU usage across all cores over a 3-minute window by subtracting idle time from the total.
+High CPU usage can indicate heavy workloads or potential bottlenecks, making this metric essential for maintaining server performance.

 ## 2. Setup Prometheus and Node Exporter